-Do what works, not what you think you should
+Not what you think you should be doing.

 Resilience is making life work for you, and not feeling you have to conform to what others seem to expect.
 So don’t feel guilty if you don’t wax your eyebrows, or have the latest shade of lipstick, or buy the latest fashions.

 You’re more than your appearance.
 Why should you spend your precious hours agonising over your outer self, when it’s your inner self that’s important.